 William has trained and worked at some of the most prestigious culinary schools, retreat centers, and restaurants including: Creative Health Institute, Living Light Culinary Institute, Millennium Restaurant, Tree of Life Rejuvenation Center, Pure Food and Wine (Okinawa) and Elizabeth’s Gone Raw.
 He has given raw food demonstrations for Whole Foods Market and yoga studios.

 - Encouraging and assisting those who want to move to a vegan diet to improve their health, save the environment, and to eliminate animal suffering.

 - Making healthy, vegan foods more easily accessible to whoever wants them, wherever they reside.

-In addition to writing, William does cooking demonstration and instruction, imports vegan foods, and consults restaurants on vegan menus.
-His hobbies include cooking, running, yoga, and photography.
-William welcomes contact from those who:
+In addition to writing, William does healthy cooking workshops, imports vegan foods, and consults restaurants on vegan menus.

 - are interested in hosting a speaker on vegan lifestyle (activism, health and fitness)

 - want to learn raw and cooked vegan food preparation techniques (private and group lessons)

 - desire vegan catering services for your event

 - have a vegan product you are considering selling